How to Apply

 The letters of evaluation consist of an evaluation form and a written statement.

-The letters shall be submitted either by e-mail directly from the evaluator to gsefm.applications[at]its.uni-frankfurt[dot]de, or alternatively can also be sent by postal mail (but then need to be in a sealed envelope) by the evaluators or the applicant.
+The letters shall be submitted either by e-mail directly by the evaluators using their own institutional email accounts to gsefm.applications[at]its.uni-frankfurt[dot]de, or alternatively can also be sent by postal mail (but then need to be in a sealed envelope) by the evaluators or the applicant.

 Although applications may be filed prior to the availability of GRE/GMAT/TOEFL/IELTS (as applicable) test scores, the admissions committee generally will not be able to reach a final decision on an application until the relevant tests scores have been made available.
 Test scores cannot be accepted after May 31 under any circumstances.